 If you or someone you love has been injured in a truck accident, it is important to act swiftly.
 The Chicago truck accident lawyers at Duncan Law Group has proven results in seeking fair compensation for accident victims.

-Whether your personal injury or wrongful death claim involves legal action against the truck driver, the trucking company, or even the manufacturer of defective equipment, you can come to our firm for dedicated legal support and aggressive representation at every stage of your case.
+Whether your personal injury or wrongful death claim involves legal action against the truck driver, the trucking company, or even the manufacturer of defective equipment, you can come to our personal injury law firm for dedicated legal support and aggressive representation at every stage of your trucking accident case.

-Get started with your claim today!
-Call us at (312) 202-3283 for a free initial consultation.
+Get started with your truck accident claim in Chicago today!
+Call us at (312) 445-0567 for a free initial consultation.